-But if you are looking for long term testing program that takes a company from 2% conversion rate to 9% conversion, that approach will definitely fail.
+But if you are looking for a long-term testing program that takes a company from 2% to 9% conversion rate, that approach will undoubtedly fail.

 Instead of doing a single test for the product pages, we did five rounds of testing:

-1. Test focused on the value proposition of the website
+- A split test focused on the value proposition of the website

-2. Test focused on price-based incentives
+- A split test focused on price-based incentives

-3. Test focused on urgency-based incentives
+- A split test focused on urgency-based incentives

-5. Test focused on social proof
+- A split test focused on social proof

-The website increased revenue (not conversions!) by over 180%.
+The website increased revenue (not conversions!) by over 18%.